CV

 Visiting Professor (2020 – present) Franklin & Marshall College, Lancaster, PA

-Ph.D. candidate in Political Science, Temple University, Philadelphia, PA (defense expected spring 2022)
+Ph.D. in Political Science, Temple University, Philadelphia (2023)

 Dissertation title: Behind the Scenes: the UN Security Council’s Decision-Making Procedures